psalire/Hacker-101-CTFs/Photo Gallery/README.md

 ![Homepage](imgs/2_gallery.jpg "Homepage")

 Injecting scripts into images is only possible if access is gained in editing or uploading images.
 Only filenames in the DB is available.
-Discovering a stacked query injection is very significant, but what to do with it in terms of this CTF...
+Discovering a stacked query injection is significant, but what to do with it in terms of this CTF...

 Getting some hints: